Fellow of St Edmund’s College

 Director of Studies for St Edmund's, Lucy Cavendish, Fitzwilliam, Wolfson and Selwyn Colleges

-She is Director of Studies for History of Art for St Edmund's, Lucy Cavendish, Fitzwilliam, Wolfson and Selwyn College.
+I am the Director of Studies for History of Art for St Edmund's, Lucy Cavendish, Fitzwilliam, Wolfson and Selwyn College.